LuaLS/luarocks-build-addon/README.md

 # `luarocks-build-lls-addon`

-A module for installing [lua-language-server](https://github.com/LuaLS/lua-language-server) addons from a LuaRocks repository.
+A backend for installing [lua-language-server](https://github.com/LuaLS/lua-language-server) addons from a LuaRocks repository.

 ## Usage for End-Users